-Chapter 1: Common Provisions

-Section 1: Authorisation Conditions and Duties for all Financial Market Infrastructures
+Chapter 1: Common Provisions Section 1: Authorisation Conditions and Duties for all Financial Market Infrastructures

 Art.
-4 Authorisation requirement
+4 Duty to obtain authorisation

 1 Financial market infrastructures require authorisation from FINMA.

 2 A payment system requires authorisation from FINMA only if this is necessary for the proper functioning of the financial market or the protection of financial market participants and if the payment system is not operated by a bank.